 Read time: 7 to 8 minutes

-Start with your plan
+Start with your employer’s retirement plan

 If you want to achieve the freedom to retire at the age you choose, travel the world, or send your children to college, save like a champion.
-Start by contributing all you can to your plan.
+Start by contributing all you can to your retirement plan.

 Open the back door to a Roth IRA